 Finally, differentiated task cards are a perfect way to transition into comparing and contrasting from longer reading passages.
 These differentiated compare and contrast task cards are available in my Teachers Pay Teachers store.
-Here’s a suggestion on how to use them!

 There are five different types of cards in this set that progress from easiest to more difficult.
 They start having students compare pictures based solely on the qualities of the picture.
 Then, they look at a picture and compare it to something they know in their life.
-You can see in the above picture that there is a picture of the Golden Gate Bridge.
+You can see in the picture below that there is a picture of the Golden Gate Bridge.
 Students make a list of how it is the same and different as what they see out their window right now.

 Here is a picture of the set up before students work on it.
 Each group (there are enough cards for 4 or 5 groups to all have different cards if you want them to) progresses through the 5 task cards on chart paper.
 You could have them walk around and read each other's when they are done, too.